mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 You can easily specify which optimizer and learning rate scheduler to
 use during training.
-Composer supports both pytorch schedulers as
+Composer supports both PyTorch schedulers as
 well as Composer's custom schedulers.

 .. testcode::